estherlardze/fitness-hub/README.md

 <img src="./homepage.png">

 ### How to Use
-clone this repository to your local machine using the following command: git clone <https://github.com/estherlardze/fitness_hub.git>
+clone this repository to your local machine using the following command: <br/>
+git clone <https://github.com/estherlardze/fitness_hub.git>

-Navigate to the project directory and install the required dependencies using npm: cd fitness_hub npm install
+Navigate to the project directory and install the required dependencies using npm: <br/>
+cd fitness_hub <br />
+npm install

 Once the dependencies are installed, start the development server: